 Tulum Mayan ruins is a well known touristic destinations in Mexico and a must to visit place.

-For me seeing the Mayan pyramids was a dream since I was young.
-I was fortunate to visit them when we went down south escaping the cold Canadian winter ๐ My husband and I went many times to Mexico and visited almost everything.
+For me seeing the Mayan pyramids was a dream since I was young back in Europe.
+I was fortunate to visit them when we went down south escaping the cold Canadian winter π My husband and I went many times to Mexico and visited almost everything.
 That year we went to Riviera Maya on the Yucatan Peninsula.

-The most photographed place at Tulum Mayan site is “Templo Dios del Viento” translated to “God of Winds Temple”. – The water is so incredibly blue-turquoise all along the Mayan Riviera, from Cancun down.
+The most photographed place of this archeological site is “Templo Dios del Viento” translated to “God of Winds Temple”.
+I photographed it from several different angles.
+Oh, the water is so incredibly blue-turquoise all along the Mayan Riviera, from Cancun down.

-The reason why Tulum is on the coast is that it was a port for Coba, the nearby inland Mayan Site.
+In fact, Tulum Mayan site is the only site ever built on the sea.
+It served as a major port for Coba, the nearby inland Mayan Site

 The site was a trading center as well as a fort protecting the Mexican Caribbean coast.